Mes Défauts Lyrics in English Superbus

 All my flaws

-I'm personal
+I'm self-centered

-And then I leave and I come back
+Then I leave and I come back

 And I call you

-Only when I'm not doing well
+Only when I'm not okay

-And then I leave and I come back
+Then I leave and I come back

 And I call you

-Only when I need
+Only when I need to

-These are my flaws
+Those are my flaws

 I'm not available